gitenter/gitenter/doc/architecture/SyAD.md

     + Can define flexible database structure based on the requirements, as in general database is more flexible on saving data compare to a revision control system.
     + Have 3rd party data persistent tools we can use.
 + Cons:
-    + Need to handle the complicity of query from different places.
+    + Need to handle the complicity/consistency of query from different data sources.
-    + Difficult to handle the relationship in between data pieces spread between different places.
+    + Data may become fragile by technical reason splits.
     + Some data may need to have duplicated storage.

+Our decision is to have repository configurations in configuration files (like CircleCI config) because they are:

++ Naturally associated to a git repository and/or a particular current state/commit of a repository.
++ If we need to do any document based calculation (like a git post-receive hook) we don't need to query database before start the analysis, and we only need to "write" to the database after the analysis finishes.

+Other configurations are saved in the database.

 - [SyAD-0004]{} The system shall be build on top of a dual data storage system of (1) a revision control system, and (2) a database.
-- [SyAD-0026]{SyAD-0004} The revision control system shall in charge of saving:
-    - Document themselves.
+- [SyAD-0063]{SyAD-0004} Document themselves are saved in revision control system.
-    - Historical states of the documents.
+- [SyAD-0064]{SyAD-0004} Historical states of the documents are saved in revision control system.
-    - Document metadata (author, date/time, version).
+- [SyAD-0065]{SyAD-0004} Document metadata (author/change actor, date/time, version) are saved in revision control system.
-- [SyAD-0027]{SyAD-0004} The database shall in charge of saving:
+- [SyAD-0066]{SyAD-0004} Repository configurations are saved in revision control system.
+- [SyAD-0067]{SyAD-0004} User authentication data (decide whether the user is the right person) are saved in the database.
-    - User and authorization.
+- [SyAD-0068]{SyAD-0004} User preferences are saved in the database.
+- [SyAD-0069]{SyAD-0004} User authorization (decide whether the user is allowed to access certain material) to repositories is saved in the database.
-    - Traceability caching (since only the upstream item is marked explicitly in the document).
+- [SyAD-0070]{SyAD-0004} Caching of expansive calculations is saved in the database.
-    - Reviewing data (review metadata, comments).
+- [SyAD-0071]{SyAD-0004} Online interaction data are saved in the database.

 ### Revision control system